 Travelling in Winter

-In the North of Scotland with the dark nights drawing in and the weather getting colder than usual, it’s the time of year went many people are travelling about at night who don’t normally do so.
-But if you are using a mobility scooter or powerchair below are a couple of points to consider to make sure you are safe when travelling about at night!
+In the North of Scotland with the dark nights and the cold weather it’s the time of year when many people are travelling about at night who don’t normally do so.
+But if you are using a mobility scooter or powerchair, below are a couple of points to consider to make sure you are safe when travelling about in the dark.

 Protect the battery